zidane0000/SimulatedCases/README.md

 - **File:** `PostgreDB.go`
 - **Description:** This code connects to a PostgreSQL database, queries data from two tables (`IMAGES` and `POSTS`), and prioritizes the data based on the creation time using a priority queue.
 The `main` function simulates the database connection, queries the data, combines and prioritizes it, and then prints the prioritized items.

+### 3. MongoDB

+This example demonstrates how to perform basic operations (insert, query, update, delete) on MongoDB using Go.

+- **File:** `mongoDB.go`
+- **Description:** This code connects to a MongoDB database, performs basic CRUD operations, and prints the results.
+The `main` function initializes the MongoDB client, connects to the database, and executes the insert, query, update, and delete operations on a sample document.
+The example uses a local MongoDB instance running on `mongodb://localhost:27017`.